IBM/sqlalchemy-ibmi/README.md

 The IBM i SQLAlchemy adapter provides a [SQLAlchemy](https://www.sqlalchemy.org/) interface to Db2 for [IBM i](https://en.wikipedia.org/wiki/IBM_i).

-**Please note that this project is still in active development and is not ready for use.** :rotating_light:
+**Please note that this project is still under active development.
+Please report any bugs in the issue tracker** :rotating_light:

 ```python
 import sqlalchemy as sa